brain-bican/metadata-schemas/docs/api-docs/api-use-cases.md

     <td class="tg-0lax">
          <ul>
             <li>
-                PI logs into system and needs to find out
+                PI needs to find donor information for a specific sequenced cell from a specific order.
             </li>
             <li>
-                The BCDC service account queries specimen portal API, maintaining an event log of order status.
-Events include BICAN identifier and/or URI for orders that allow redirection to sequencing portal for specific information about order.
-Dashboard reduces event log, displays specific order and links out to the sequencing portal to view details.
+                The BCDC service account queries specimen portal and sequencing portal API, maintaining an event log of order metadata.
+Order metadata includes identifiers and URIs for specimen.
+Specimen resources are queried to retrieve donor ID, and user is redirected to donor page.
             </li>
         </ul>
   </tr>